-Sure, it’s tough explaining to grandma where to put the floppy disc, but we’ll leave that to you.
+All-in-ones have more to offer than ever: effective touchscreens with the UI to back them up (Windows 10, Apple OS X), high-def displays that can easily double as TV screens (thanks to HDMI and built-in TV tuners), and slimmer profiles for fitting just about anywhere.
 Before choosing which one is right for you, though, figure out just what it is you need.
-Whether that means sexy looks, entertainment nirvana or a gamer’s sweaty-palmed fantasy, our five picks for the best all-in-one desktops are awaiting below to help out.
+Whether that means sexy looks, entertainment nirvana or a gamer’s sweaty-palmed fantasy, our seven picks for the best all-in-one desktops await below.

 Best for Apple Lovers: The haters and naysayers want you to believe that the iMac, however pretty and shiny it may look, lacks fundamental computing power.
 They’re wrong.
 If you use a computer primarily for everyday tasks like checking email, surfing the internet, watching videos, running basic programs and so on, a base-level iMac has everything you need: 21.5-inch screen, 1.6GHz dual-core Intel Core i5 processor, 8GB of RAM, a 1TB solid-state drive, wireless keyboard, mouse and the latest Apple OS — not to mention it looks great wherever it’s placed.
 If you need more power, for a few hundred extra bucks you can upgrade to a 27-inch, 5K resolution screen, 3.3GHz quad-core Intel Core i5 processor, an additional TB of drive space and up to 32GB of RAM.